New for ’21: MRT mapset now available on our website

 [top of page]

 The Mogollon Rim in this section of the route once again changes character.
 The Rim with its well-defined prominence, so evident along the Highline Trail in Section 3, here expresses itself in subtler fashion.
-At the same time, public lands recreation opportunities in this region become entirely Above-the-Rim in nature, as Fort Apache Indian Reservation lands now lay to the south.
+At the same time, public lands recreation opportunities in this region become entirely Above-the-Rim in nature, as White Mountain Apache tribal lands now lay to the south.
 Indeed, this portion of Rim Country, and the MRT along with it, is defined by the bounds of the Sitgreaves National Forest, which protects a high, rolling belt of ponderosa pine and juniper forest at the southern edge of the Colorado Plateau.
 The hike is less about experiencing The Rim, per se, and much more focused on this wide (but fairly narrow) swath of forested land and the mellow brand of travel it offers up.

 No discussion of this region would be complete without reckoning with the effects of the Rodeo-Chedeski Fire.
 In 2002, this human-caused blaze (actually two separate fires that later merged) burned across nearly half a million acres, becoming – at the time – the largest fire in Arizona history.
 The wind and terrain-driven Rodeo-Chedeski Fire burned in a complex mosaic pattern – very hot and quite devastating in some areas, cooler and more beneficial in others – such that a cross-section of the burn zone as experienced along the MRT presents a remarkable lesson in contrasts.
 Hikers will spend significant time in areas that, half a generation ago, were largely reduced to embers, but which are often now well on their way toward recovery – still quite open and exposed to the elements but with young trees and shrubs well-established among the old fallen timber.
 Then, just around the next bend, the trail may re-enter a tall stand of ponderosa pines nearly absent any evidence of the fire at all, replete with shade and bird song, and in many cases offering excellent camping opportunities.